 When a wisdom tooth is impacted, it may need to be removed.
 If it is not removed, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.

 Each patient's situation is unique.
-Your dentist will usually take a panoramic X-ray to determine whether your wisdom teeth will need to be removed.
+Your dentist will usually take an X-ray to determine whether your wisdom teeth will need to be removed.
 If your dentist recommends removal of your wisdom teeth, it is best to have them removed sooner rather than later.

 Wisdom teeth are typically removed in the late teens or early twenties because there is a greater chance that the teeth's roots have not fully formed and the bone surrounding the teeth is less dense.
 These two factors can make extraction easier, as well as making the recovery time much shorter.

 Once your wisdom teeth have been extracted, the healing process begins.
 Healing time varies depending on the degree of difficulty related to the extraction.
-Your dentist will let you know what to expect and will provide instructions for a comfortable, efficient healing process.
+Dr. Del Vecchio will let you know what to expect and will provide instructions for a comfortable, efficient healing process.